unchartedsoftware/aperture-tiles/docs/readme.md

 The Aperture Tiles services and API are designed to be extensible, allowing a broad community to leverage and extend its capabilities in creative ways.
 The extensible AVRO tile format allows generation of tiles by third parties, which can be served using the Aperture Tiles server.
 Aperture Tiles leverages open standards such as [Tile Map Services (TMS)](http://en.wikipedia.org/wiki/Tile_Map_Service) that are widely supported by web mapping clients and servers.

 Aperture Tile generation service builds on the [Apache Spark](http://spark.incubator.apache.org/) and [Hadoop](http://hadoop.apache.org/) cluster computing systems, providing the ability to scale up to billions (or more) data points.
-Tile sets involving billions of tiles are efficiently handled using [Apache Hive](http://hive.apache.org/) for distributed data storage.
+Tile sets involving billions of tiles are efficiently handled using [Apache HBase](http://hbase.apache.org/) for distributed data storage.

 Aperture Tiles is under ongoing development and is freely available for download under [The MIT License](http://www.opensource.org/licenses/MIT) open source licensing.
 Unlike GNU General Public License (GPL), MIT freely permits distribution of derivative work under proprietary license, without requiring the release of source code.

 ###Interested in Learning More?

 - [Tour](/tour/overview/): Take our tour to learn more about the methodology behind Aperture Tiles.
-- [Documentation](/documentation/quickstart/): Learn how to install, implement, and test your Aperture Tiles visual analytic.
+- [Documentation](/documentation/quickstart/): Learn how to install, implement, and test your Aperture Tiles applications.
-	- [Quick Start](/documentation/quickstart/): our Julia data set provides an example of the process of displaying a single dataset using Aperture Tiles.
+	- [Quick Start](/documentation/quickstart/): our Julia data set provides an example of the process for generating tiles and visualizing them using Aperture Tiles.
-- [Download](download/): Visit our GitHub repository to download the Aperture Tiles components.
+- [Download](download/): For details on downloading pre-packaged versions or aquiring the Aperture Tiles source code visit our download page.